The Great Pyramid of Egypt closely embodies Golden Ratio proportions.

-There is still some debate as to whether the Great Pyramid of Giza in Egypt, built around 2560 BC, was constructed with dimensions based on phi, the golden ratio.
-Its once flat, smooth outer shell is gone and all that remains is the roughly-shaped inner core, so it is difficult to know with certainty.
+There is debate as to the geometry used in the design of the Great Pyramid of Giza in Egypt.
+Built around 2560 BC, its once flat, smooth outer shell is gone and all that remains is the roughly-shaped inner core, so it is difficult to know with certainty.

-There is compelling evidence, however, that the design of the pyramid embodied these foundations of mathematics and geometry:
+There is evidence, however, that the design of the pyramid embodies these foundations of mathematics and geometry:

 - Phi, the Golden Ratio that appears throughout nature.